tdeleon/Relax/Documentation/Sections/Making Requests.md

 #### Making Requests

 To make a request, simply call the `request()` method on the `Service`.
-There are two versions of this method, one using a completion closure, and another which returns a Combine publisher (available on platforms where Combine is supported).
+There are three versions of this method- one using a completion closure, another which returns a Combine publisher (available on platforms where Combine is supported), and a third which returns a tuple and is async throwing.
 For more details, see `Service.request(_:session:autoResumeTask:completion:)` or `Service.request(_:session:)`.

 ### Request Basics